undefined cover

 Behind the Kilts: The Real History of Outlander with Daisy Prince

 In this episode, Leslie sits down with writer and editor Daisy Prince to explore the real history behind Outlander.
 Daisy—whose work has appeared in The Wall Street Journal, The New York Times, Vanity Fair, Vogue, The Telegraph, and Tatler—takes us deep into the fascinating story of Clan Fraser, the real-life Scottish family that inspired the hit series.
 This conversation spans centuries — from 14th-century Scotland, when Sir Simon Fraser fought alongside William Wallace against the English, to the real events and characters that inspired Outlander.
 Among them is the infamous 11th Lord Lovat, whose beheading famously gave rise to the phrase “laughing my head off.”
 Leslie and Daisy also talk about the dashing Brigadier Simon “Shimi” Fraser, a World War II hero who led his men into the D-Day invasion—bagpiper and all.
 Shimi had a bounty on his head from Hitler, and Winston Churchill once described him as “the most beautiful man who ever cut a throat.”
 If you’re an Outlander fan (or just love a good Scottish saga), you’re going to love this one.
-Hosted by Ausha.
+Hosted on Ausha.
 See ausha.co/privacy-policy for more information.

 52min | Published on October 29, 2025